 Music is integral to Waldorf education.
-Beginning in our Early Childhood Programs, songs, rhythm and movement are part of daily activities.
+Songs, rhythm and movement are part of the daily activities.

 In the Grades, singing is a daily part of the curriculum.
-Children begin formal music instruction with learning the pentanonic flute in Grade 1 and then they move on to learn the recorder in the following grades.
-There is an emphasis on music reading and performance.
+Children begin formal music instruction by learning the pentatonic flute in Grade 1, and then they move on to the recorder in the following grades.

 Handwork – Building Fine Motor Skills

 Handwork is a beautiful part of our curriculum.
 Beginning in Kindergarten children learn to finger knit, wet felt and sew.
 As the grades progress, children learn, with a specialist teacher, to knit and crochet more complicated patterns and create challenging projects.